-This exercise class is a osteoporosis prevention class designed for women of all ages and fitness levels.
-Held at the Waukesha office, you can enroll in the class at anytime.
-Class is held Tuesdays and Thursdays from 8:00 am – 8:30 am.
-There is a $10 initiation fee to start this class.
-Class is $32.00 a month or $5.00 a class.
+This exercise class is an osteoporosis prevention class designed for women of all ages and fitness levels.
+Held at the Waukesha office, you can enroll in the class at any time.
 You must have medical clearance from a physician to join this class.

 Inactivity can lead to bone loss.
 Exercise plays a part in maintaining bone mass no matter what your age.
-Repeated application of a physicial stress to a bone will actually cause bone to remodel and become stronger.
+Repeated application of physical stress to a bone will actually cause the bone to remodel and become stronger.
 Women can still influence the strength of bone with exercise as mature adults.
-One of the best weight bearing exercises available is weight training.
-This class included stretching and weight bearing exercise for women of all ages.
+One of the best weight-bearing exercises available is weight training.
+This class includes stretching and weight-bearing exercise for women of all ages.
 If you have osteoporosis or are at risk and want to maintain bone mineral, join our Tone Your Bones class.
 Call 262-544-4411 for more information or to register.

 Tone Your Bones – Tuesdays and Thursdays 8:00 – 8:30 am